 The 2015 JACK Proprietary Red Wine is a blend of 50% Atlas Peak Estate vineyard fruit with 50% Cabernet Sauvignon from Diamond Mountain.
 It features an aromatic party on the bouquet, showing rich and layered fruit aromas including blackberry and raspberry with lesser pronounced aromas of dark chocolate along with nuances of cedar box and hints of dessert spices.
 It immediately invites a sip and showcases mouth filling flavors of blackberry and plum.
 The finish is long with pronounced tannins.

 The 2015 JACK Diamond Mountain Cabernet Sauvignon is blended with 6% Cabernet Franc.
 One can almost smell the soils in the bouquet of this wine as it initially breathes.
 As it opens, more fruit shows including spicy plum and dark cherry.
 It is ripe, but not overly so.
 Shows bright aromatics with hints of floral notes; the bouquet is focused mostly on the fruit rather than any secondary characteristics.
 There is a richness on the palate showing flavors of blackberry, chocolate and a kiss of vanilla which lingers on a big finish (both structure and flavor).
-While Grant doesn’t play baseball, he has certainly hit a home run with this wine.
+Grant made this wine; while he doesn’t play baseball, he has certainly hit a home run with this bottling.

 And in a nod to their careers, when the wines are turned on their sides, they are easily identifiable from the red baseball stitching that is printed on the end of every bottle’s capsule.